siegfried415/portia-dashboard/docs/faq.rst

 Does Portia support sites that require you to log in?
 -----------------------------------------------------

 Yes, you can set credentials in your spider's crawling configuration.
+In fact, Portia use loginform module to detect which form are for user name, and which are for password, but it is very possible for loginform to guess a wrong position which can make login fail.

+In this case, you can create a Action, so long as login page has not been modifed, Action will be performed correctly.

 Does Portia support content behind search forms?
 ------------------------------------------------

-No, but we plan on adding support in the near future.
+Yes, you can achieved this by creating an Action.